moby/moby/docs/sources/use/basics.md

+page_title: First steps with Docker
+page_description: Common usage and commands
+page_keywords: Examples, Usage, basic commands, docker, documentation, examples

-First steps with Docker[¶](#first-steps-with-docker "Permalink to this headline")
+First steps with Docker
 =================================================================================

-Check your Docker install[¶](#check-your-docker-install "Permalink to this headline")
+Check your Docker install
 -------------------------------------------------------------------------------------

 This guide assumes you have a working installation of Docker.
 To check